mortar-works/mortar-website/src/site/insights/hxly.md

 Hxly is an AI lab developing behavioural intelligence, with a platform for providing intelligence services to organisations.
 We are focused on providing organisations with the infrastructure, tools, and methodology needed to build, train, and deploy models for understanding and simulating human behaviour in highly specific and complex contexts.

 Unlike generic data science platforms, Hxly is an adaptive and evolving suite of models and datasets specifically for overcoming the messy, incomplete data we find across complex systems.
-It is designed to surface insights and enrich decision making.
-And it is structured to ensure that the outcomes it generates are used to create applications that bring maximum benefit to all users and stakeholders.
+It is designed to surface insights and enrich decision making, and it is structured to ensure that the outcomes it generates are used to drive applications that bring maximum benefit to users and stakeholders.

 ## How Hxly Works